bakpakin/Fennel/from-clojure.md

 but it's often overkill.
 Usually it's better to just check your dependencies into your source repository.
 Deep dependency trees are very rare in Fennel and Lua.
 Even tho Lua's standard library is very small, adding a single file for a 3rd-party library into your repo is very cheap.
+Checking a jar into a git repository in Clojure is strongly discouraged (for good reasons) but those reasons usually don't apply with Lua libraries.

 Deploying Clojure usually means creating an uberjar that you launch using an existing JVM installation, because the JVM is a pretty large piece of software.
-Fennel deployments are much more varied; you can easily create self-contained standalone executables that are under a megabyte, or you can create scripts which rely on an existing Lua install, or code which gets embedded inside a larger application.
+Fennel deployments are much more varied; you can easily create self-contained standalone executables that are under a megabyte, or you can create scripts which rely on an existing Lua install, or code which gets embedded inside a larger application where the VM is already present.

 ## Functions and locals